mattbobambrose/vapi4k/vapi4k-docs/topics/DeploymentOptions.md

 >
 > If you get an **IP address mismatch** error when trying to login to Heroku from OSX, try
 > disabling the iCloud Private Relay option in `System Settings`➡️`Apple Account`️️➡️`iCloud+ Features`.
+> You might have to restart your browser after making this change.
 >
 {style="warning"}